 Fast forward 11 years and we have 3 beautiful girls.
 See?
 I told you coaching women's basketball was a sign!
 Taylor, Reagan, and McKinley are our pride and joy (Side Note: We didn't name our kids after US Presidents on purpose...
 Until the 3rd one!).
-Our church, The Bridge Church, announced their first short-term missions trip to the Dominican Republic.
+Our church, The Bridge Church, announced its first short-term mission trip to the Dominican Republic.
 Of course, when your pastor asks if you will go you have to say yes!
 Little did we know, this trip would be the catalyst for where we would be today.
-After that 1st trip God definitely laid on our hearts the call to international missions.
+After that 1st trip, God definitely laid on our hearts the call to international missions.

 We are commissioned under a really cool organization called TEAM (The Evangelical Alliance Mission) and SAM (South American Mission).
 TEAM is a global missions agency that partners with the local church to send missionaries and works to establish reproducing churches among the nations, going where the most people have the most need and proclaiming the gospel in both word and action.
 TEAM has so much experience in partnering with churches that our family knew God divinely crossed our path with them.
 South America Mission has been working to see the Church of Jesus Christ multiplied and transforming communities by embodying the Kingdom of God.
 They have focused their efforts in South America specifically wanting to see dynamic churches multiplied across the region that transform local communities and the world as they embody the Kingdom of God.
 We love that they long to see dynamic churches spread across South America that transform communities as they embody the Kingdom of God.
 God has chosen all of us—broken yet redeemed human beings—to be his agents of transformation.